Kexueyi/CVCL2024-repro/README.md

 ```
 Generated trials can be found in `dataset/trials` folder.
 Results can be found in `results` folder.
+We evaluate results on 5 seeds, all process are shown below.

 #### Repro Class-wise Accuracy
 After running `run.sh`(run on 5 seeds), use `repro_plt.ipynb` to reproduce the class-wise accuracy as shown in the original study (Fig.3.A).

-In repro plt:
+In `repro_plt`:
-1. Get box plt of class-wise accuracy of CVCL for 5 seeds.
+1. Get box plot of class-wise accuracy.
-2. Get CLIP & CVCL's total accuracy by avg of 5 seeds for comparison.
+2. Get CLIP & CVCL's total accuracy(all class accuracy).

 #### Repro Genralization Example

 For generalization examples (Fig.3.B), run the corresponding section in `repro_plt.ipynb`.

 In repro plt:
-1. Maually select examples appear in the paper, filter out the corresponding trials.
+1. Maually select generalization examples appear in the paper, filter out to get corresponding trials.
-2. Get each images zero-shot-trial results and avg for each img's trials to get results.
+2. Get each image zero-shot-trial result by averaging among per-img-trials.

 #### Repro Comparison
 Class-wise accuracy comparison: